 MPHA offices are CLOSED TO THE PUBLIC until further notice.
 This is a necessary action to reduce or eliminate personal interactions because of the risk from the coronavirus, for the sake of our community, our staff, and those we serve.
-We do not know at this time when they will re-open.
-We understand this is inconvenient and thank you for your understanding
+We do not know at this time when we will re-open.
+We understand this is inconvenient and thank you for your understanding.

 MPHA is OPEN for business, and we are committed to helping you by phone and online!